flame-engine/flame/doc/flame/other/debug.md

 ## FPS

+The FPS reported from Flame might be a bit lower than what is reported from for example the Flutter DevTools, depending on which platform you are targeting.
+The source of truth for how many FPS your game is running in should be the FPS that we are reporting, since that is what our game loop is bound by.

 ### FPSComponent

 The `FPSComponent` can be added to anywhere in the component tree and will keep track of how many